• Home

 Coordination Shift Toward Evaluation

 As load persists, a coordination shift becomes visible.
 The subject begins to align outputs to anticipated evaluation rather than to task demands.
-Language is optimize for acceptability.
+Language is optimized for acceptability.
 Ambiguities are resolved prematurely.
 Disconfirming data is bypassed in favor of coherence.
 At this stage, observers note a rise in smoothness without a corresponding rise in accuracy.

 Point of Involuntary Reversion

 The point of involuntary reversion is marked by a distinct behavioral inflection.
 The subject ceases to generate frames and instead selects among available ones.
 Requests for clarification escalate.
 When no scaffold is provided, the subject substitutes movement for decision—organizing, formatting, summarizing—activities that preserve the appearance of engagement while avoiding authorship.
 Reintroduction of a rubric or template produces immediate fluency, confirming dependency.
+This pattern is consistent with Bastani et al., PNAS 2025, in which unaided math performance measurably dropped following a period of unrestricted AI access, and fluency returned only once assistance was reinstated."

 Distinguishing Fatigue From Threshold Crossing